November 10, 2017 at 1:30 pm #67910

 I don’t particularly get the impulsive spending, like others, which is lucky.
 I buy stuff that I need, most of the time; If something I need pops into my head then I will have to log onto the internet wherever I am to buy it so I don’t forget later.
 This is bad because I do it at work or if I am in the company of other people!

-- This reply was modified 1 month ago by bradders2249.
+- This reply was modified 3 years, 4 months ago by UDADD.

 I just cracked one of our pizza stones, which are supposed to be kept in the oven at all times, because I accidentally took it out, while it was still a bit hot, to clean off some burnt food.
 My wife has told me several times not to do this, and somehow I forgot.
 In situations like this, she accuses me of either not listening, not taking her requests seriously, or both.
 She knows I have ADD and has been asking me to get a life coach so that I learn some techniques for not doing this like this, particularly when my miscues lead to things getting broken.